lit/lit.dev/packages/lit-dev-content/site/guide/libraries/standalone-templates.md

 `;
 ```

-Alternatives to using bindings in a style sheet:
+Alternatives to using expressions in a style sheet:

 *   Use [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) to pass values down the tree.
-*   Use bindings in the `class` and `style` attributes to control the styling of child elements.
+*   Use expressions in the `class` and `style` attributes to control the styling of child elements.

-See [Inline styles with styleMap](#stylemap) and [Setting classes with classMap](#classmap) for examples of binding to the `style` and `class` attributes.
+See [Inline styles with styleMap](#stylemap) and [Setting classes with classMap](#classmap) for examples of using expressions with the `style` and `class` attributes.

 #### Polyfilled shadow DOM: ShadyDOM and ShadyCSS

 If you're using shadow DOM, you'll probably need to use polyfills to support older browsers that don't implement shadow DOM natively.
 [ShadyDOM](https://github.com/webcomponents/shadydom) and [ShadyCSS](https://github.com/webcomponents/shadycss) are polyfills, or shims, that emulate shadow DOM isolation and style scoping.

 The lit-html `shady-render` module provides necessary integration with the shady CSS shim.
 If you're writing your own custom element base class that uses lit-html and shadow DOM, you'll need to use `shady-render` and also take some steps on your own.

 The [ShadyCSS README](https://github.com/webcomponents/shadycss#usage) provides some directions for using shady CSS.
 When using it with `lit-html`: